 Type of Examination/Grading

 The written examination is a multiple-choice examination.
 Each question is referenced to a textbook or referred source to ensure its validity.
-A reference library and sample written examinations are available to help you.
+A listing of study materials and sample written examinations are available to help you.

 In order to have credibility with the dental community, all steps are followed to ensure that the written examination complies with the established rules of testing.
 A representative of a testing agency is present when the written examination is compiled.
 The educational testing and measurement consultant is also responsible for grading the written examination and presents the results to the ABCD.
 For more information contact the AACD Credentialing Department at 800.543.9220.